Quick Answer

 - Indoor sparkler cakes for dessert.
 Yes, they exist, and they photograph brilliantly

 Food is where the real margin lives on Bonfire Night.
-People expect and want warming, hearty food.
-This plays to a pub kitchen's strengths.
+People expect and want warming, hearty food — and good bonfire night food plays straight to a pub kitchen's strengths.

 Menu ideas that work: